SkafteNicki/dtu_mlops/s10_extra/documentation.md

     ```

     1. :man_raising_hand: It is important to give `write` premissions to this actions because it is not only reading
-        your code but it will actually also push code.
+        your code but it will also push code.

     Before continuing, make sure you understand what the different steps of the workflow does and especially we
     recommend looking at the documentation of the `mkdocs gh-deploy` command.